Previous Next Edit Rename Undo Refresh Search Administration

 - Open and Save dialogs: You can use either the Qt or enhanced KDE dialogs in place of the Windows common dialog.
 Some of the properties are named differently and filters are specified with a String array, like this: [ "Filter 1 (*.foo)" , "Filter 2 (*.bar)" ].
 The syntax has changed in the development version.

 - Validating text entry: In VB, certain events have a Cancel parameter you can set to prevent the event from being handled normally after your handler is done, so that for instance you can allow only letters or numbers to be typed, perform field validation, or force entry to be all upper or lower case.
 In Gambas, this is done by using the STOP EVENT instruction.

-- Keyboard and Mouse event handlers does not take parameters.
+- Keyboard and mouse event handlers do not take parameters.
 They use instead static public members of the Mouse and Key classes.
 For example: